GalSim-developers/GalSim/docs/install_scons.rst

 =====================

 Prior to version 2.0, GalSim installation used SCons.
-This installation mode is still supported, but is not recommended unless you have difficulties with the pip or conda installation methods.
+This installation mode is still supported, but is not recommended.
+Indeed this release (v2.3) will be the last to continue to support the SCons installation method.
+If you are still using it, you are advised to switch to either the pip or setup.py method instead.

 .. note::